Today (March 11, 2015): Review of the Sofitel Legend The Grand Amsterdam (Netherlands).

 PROS & THINGS I LIKE

-- Although centrally located, the Sofitel’s historic Renaissance building is set back in a large walled courtyard off a quiet canal, so it is very peaceful and feels worlds away from the hustle and bustle of the bars, restaurants, and coffee shops nearby.
+- Although centrally located, the Sofitel’s historic Renaissance building is set back in a large walled courtyard off a quiet canal, so it is very peaceful and feels a world away from the hustle and bustle of the bars, restaurants, and coffee shops nearby.
 Amsterdam is quite hectic and coming home to a hotel in such a quiet location, yet so close to the action is an incredible treat.

 - You will follow in the footsteps of the rich and famous: since 1578, The Grand has welcomed celebrated authors, actors, ambassadors and heads of state, such as Willem van Oranje, Maria de Medici, and Napoleon Bonaparte.